tezos/tezos/docs/whitedoc/michelson.rst

 During the 24 hours after ``T``, the buyer must pay ``(Q * K)`` to the contract, minus the amount already sent.

-After this day, if the buyer didn’t pay enough then any transaction will send all the tokens to the seller.
+After this day, if the buyer didn't pay enough then any transaction will send all the tokens to the seller.

 Otherwise, the seller must deliver at least ``Q`` tons of dried peas to